shinyquagsire23/monado/doc/changes/misc_fixes/mr.327.md

-CMake build: Rename (nearly) all build options so they begin with `XRT_` and match the defines used in the source.
+build: For CMake rename (nearly) all build options so they begin with `XRT_` and match the defines used in the source.
 You will probably want to clear your build directory and reconfigure from scratch.